sa4s-serc/sustainableMLOps/README.md

 ## Running the approaches
 To run the different approaches follow the steps given below:
 ### A1 & A2:
-This approach is for testing the single models
+This approach is for testing the single models.
 - Open the Model_reload/model.csv
 - If you want to make inferences using linear model write 'general_model' in model.csv
 - If you want to make inferences using LSTM model write 'lstm' in model.csv
-- Run Approach(A1&A2)/main.py in the terminal.
+- Run `cd Approach(A1&A2) && python3 main.py` in the terminal.

 ### A3 & A4:
 This approach is for testing the single models along with periodic retraining of those single models.
 - Open the Model_reload/model.csv
 - If you want to make inferences using linear model write 'general_model' in model.csv
 - If you want to make inferences using LSTM model write 'lstm' in model.csv
-- In Approach(A3&A4)/Analyser_periodic.py in the function analyse_drift create planner object only for the model that you are testing. for eg example if you are yesting the lstm model you will create the planner object like this self.planner.divergence_detected('lstm')
+- In Approach(A3&A4)/Analyser_periodic.py in the function analyse_drift create planner object only for the model that you are testing. for eg example if you are yesting the lstm model you will create the planner object like this `self.planner.divergence_detected('lstm')`
-- Once done with the above steps run Approach(A3&A4)/main.py in first terminal
+- Once done with the above steps run `cd Approach(A3&A4) && python3 main.py` in first terminal
-- In the second terminal run Approach(A3&A4)/Monitor_periodic.py
+- In the second terminal run `cd Approach(A3&A4) && python3 Monitor_periodic.py`
-- In the third terminal run Approach(A3&A4)/training_subsystem.py
+- In the third terminal run `cd Approach(A3&A4) && training_subsystem.py`

 ### A5:
-This approach is for testing both the models along with switching between those models and periodic retraining of those models
+This approach is for testing both the models along with switching between those models and periodic retraining of those models.
-- In the first terminal run Approach(A5)/main.py
+- In the first terminal run `cd Approach(A5) && main.py`
-- In the second terminal run Approach(A5)/Monitor_periodic.py
+- In the second terminal run `cd Approach(A5) && Monitor_periodic.py`
-- In the third terminal run Approach(A5)/training_subsystem.py
+- In the third terminal run `cd Approach(A5) && training_subsystem.py`

 ### A6:
-This approach is for testing both the models along with switch between those models and retraining of those models only if drift is detected
+This approach is for testing both the models along with switching between those models and retraining of those models only if drift is detected.
-- In the first terminal run Approach(A6)/main.py
+- In the first terminal run `cd Approach(A6) && main.py`
-- In the second terminal run Approach(A6)/Monitor.py
+- In the second terminal run `cd Approach(A6) && Monitor.py`
-- In the thrid terminal run Approach(A6)/training_subsystem.py
+- In the thrid terminal run `cd Approach(A6) && training_subsystem.py`

 ## Results

+After running any of the above approaches, the results will be saved in `Results/`.
+- For all the approaches the prediction results will be saved in `Results/prediction_results.csv`
+- For approaches A3, A4, A5 and A6 the retraining results will be stored in `Results/retraining_results.csv`
+- For approaches A3, A4, A5 and A6 the versioned models will be stored in `versioned/models/model_name/`

 ![result graph](Visualize_results/images/img1.png)

 Our approach (A6) strikes a balance between performance, measured by $R^2$ score and average CPU consumption over the past $10s$, measured in $\mu J$.
 While using only the LSTM with periodic retraining (A3) offers the best $R^2$ score, it consumes significantly more energy than other approaches.
-Our approach, as compared to periodically retraining both models and switching between them (A5), improves $R^2$ score from $0.90$ to $0.94$ and reduces average CPU consumption by $32\%$.
+Our approach, as compared to periodically retraining both models and switching between them (A5), improves $R^2$ score from $0.90$ to $0.94$ and reduces average CPU consumption by $32$%.